 Clinical Psychological Science

-The department Clinical Psychological Science (CPS) is involved in research and academic education in the area of experimental clinical psychology.
-Although the themes of CPS are quite diverse, their common ground is the experimental approach to the study of psychopathology.
+The Department of Clinical Psychological Science (CPS) is one of the four departments within the Faculty of Psychology and Neuroscience (FPN).
+CPS is involved in research and education in abnormal and clinical psychology.
+The common ground of CPS members is the experimental approach to the study of psychopathology.

 - many senior staff members have received NWO Veni, Vidi, Vici grants

 - focus on abnormal / clinical psychology and experimental psychopathology

 - around 80 staff, including full, associate and assistant professors, Ph.D. students, and support

 - led by Prof. Anita Jansen

 Researchers within EPP focus on a broad range of psychopathological conditions in adults, adolescents, and children.
 Research ranges from fundamental lab studies in clinical and non-clinical individuals for the investigation of basic mechanisms to applied research evaluating the effects of psychological interventions.
 EPP contributes to both an improved scientific understanding of psychopathology and to improvements in clinical practice like diagnostics and intervention.

 Staff members play a large role in the abnormal / clinical psychology parts of the bachelor curriculum of the Bachelor in Psychology and several other master's programmes, including Health and Social Psychology, Psychology and Law, Forensic Psychology, and the Psychopathology specialisation in the Research Master.
 A large proportion of the staff are also responsible for the master's programme Geestelijke Gezondheidkunde (GGK) / Mental Health curriculum at the Faculty of Health, Medicine and Life Sciences.